-Bits Fields Descriptions

-31:7 Reserved Must be kept at reset value.

-6 TRGG Trigger event generation

-This bit is set by software and cleared by hardware automatically.
-When this bit is

-set, the TRGIF flag in TIMERx_STAT register will be set, related interrupt or DMA

-transfer can occur if enabled.

-0: No generate a trigger event

-1: Generate a trigger event

-5:3 Reserved Must be kept at reset value.

-2 CH1G Channel 1 capture or compare event generation

-1 CH0G Channel 0 capture or compare event generation This bit is set by software to generate a capture or compare event in channel 0, it is automatically cleared by hardware.
-When this bit is set, the CH0IF flag will be set, and the corresponding interrupt or DMA request will be sent if enabled.
-In addition, if channel 0 is configured in input mode, the current value of the counter is captured to TIMERx_CH0CV register, and the CH0OF flag is set if the CH0IF flag has been set.
-0: No generate a channel 0 capture or compare event 1: Generate a channel 0 capture or compare event 0 UPG This bit can be set by software, and automatically cleared by hardware.
+Bits Fields Descriptions 15:7 Reserved Must be kept at reset value.
+6 TRGG Trigger event generation This bit is set by software and cleared by hardware automatically.
+When this bit is set, the TRGIF flag in TIMERx_STAT register is set, related interrupt or DMA transfer can occur if enabled.
+0: No generate a trigger event 1: Generate a trigger event 5:3 Reserved Must be kept at reset value.
+2 CH1G Channel 1's capture or compare event generation Refer to CH0G description 1 CH0G Channel 0's capture or compare event generation This bit is set by software in order to generate a capture or compare event in channel 0, it is automatically cleared by hardware.
+When this bit is set, the CH1IF flag is set, the corresponding interrupt or DMA request is sent if enabled.
+In addition, if channel 1 is configured in input mode, the current value of the counter is captured in TIMERx_CH0CV register, and the CH0OF flag is set if the CH0IF flag was already high.
+0: No generate a channel 1 capture or compare event 1: Generate a channel 1 capture or compare event 0 UPG This bit can be set by software, and cleared by hardware automatically.
 When this bit is set, the counter is cleared.
 The prescaler counter is cleared at the same time.

-0: No generate an update event 1: Generate an update event
+0: No generate an update event

+1: Generate an update event